September rains may not save sugarcane, pulses crops

 Heavy rains in the first few days of September will not help crops such as soya bean, sugarcane, moong and urad to overcome the damage caused by scanty rains in August, experts said, warning of poor yield, price increases, and food inflation.

 “Inadequate rainfall for more than a month now is adding to uncertainty for crop yields,” said Rahul Bajoria, managing director and head of EM Asia (ex-China) economics of Barclays.
-“Apart from soya bean and pulses, the irrigation-intensive sugar cane also could be threatened, particularly owing to deficient rainfall in major producers states,” he said.
+“Apart from soya bean and pulses, the irrigation-intensive sugar cane also might be threatened, particularly owing to deficient rainfall in major producers states,” he said.

 Low rainfall and likely intensification of El Nino phenomenon towards the end of the year poses a risk to the food inflation trajectory, considering already elevated inflation in pulses and cereals, Bajoria said.